-Depth Camera / Kinect Colour Key.
+- Depth Camera / Kinect Colour Key.

-> - Depth Camera / Kinect Source, Loads the Kinect 1, Kinect 2 and Kinect 4 Colour and Depth Data.
+- Depth Camera / Kinect Source, Loads the Kinect 1, Kinect 2 and Kinect 4 Colour and Depth Data.

-> Using multiple Kinects with Notch
+Using multiple Kinects with Notch

-> While Notch supports multiple Kinect 1’s (up to 4), the PC hardware / USB buses have limitations on the number of Kinects that they support simultaneously.
+While Notch supports multiple Kinect 1’s (up to 4), the PC hardware / USB buses have limitations on the number of Kinects that they support simultaneously.
 Users have successfully used up to 4 Kinect 1’s on a single machine but this is dependent on the PC hardware itself.
 Only one Kinect 1 camera may be used per USB bus lane; on a typical PC, multiple USB ports share a single lane, so it is usually necessary to add additional USB add-on cards to make up to 4 Kinects work.

-> Use of Kinect 1 and Kinect 2 is mutually exclusive – only one or other’s drivers may be installed on the PC at any one time and only one or other may be used in Notch at once, so it is not possible to mix Kinect1 and Kinect2 in one project.
+Use of Kinect 1 and Kinect 2 is mutually exclusive – only one or other’s drivers may be installed on the PC at any one time and only one or other may be used in Notch at once, so it is not possible to mix Kinect1 and Kinect2 in one project.

-> Notch supports the Microsoft Skeletal data from Kinect 1 and 2.
+Notch supports the Microsoft Skeletal data from Kinect 1, 2 and 4 (Azure).
 However, we have not found it to be suitable in production environments.
 The conditions required for Microsoft’s skeletal data don’t lend themselves to the stage or public spaces.
 Specifically, it requires a control pose at the beginning and the user to stay in a control space in view.
 Notch does not also support more than one Skeletal data at a time.

-> Recording Kinect stream data
+Recording Kinect stream data

-> Notch is able to record a stream of Kinect data for playback when there is no camera connected.
+Notch is able to record a stream of Kinect data for playback when there is no camera connected.
 In order to do this, use the “Capture Kinect1/2/4 Data” option in the Devices menu (Builder Pro only).
 Recording begins immediately and continues until the option is used again to switch it off.
 The resulting file may be loaded into Notch as a “Kinect Stream” resource.
 The Video Kinect Source node has a parameter which takes a pre-recorded stream which will then be used as a substitute for the live Kinect camera feed.

-> Considerations for the use of Kinect in performance environments
+Considerations for the use of Kinect in performance environments